Kakamay Movement

 Our Programs and Strategic Initiatives

-• Inclusive Disaster Risk Reduction and Climate Resilience Programs in collaboration with the University of the Philippines Resilience Institute (UPRI) – Project NOAH, ensuring Deaf-inclusive disaster preparedness and emergency communication systems.
+- Inclusive Disaster Risk Reduction and Climate Resilience Programs in collaboration with the University of the Philippines Resilience Institute (UPRI) – Project NOAH, ensuring Deaf-inclusive disaster preparedness and emergency communication systems.

 Our Programs and Strategic Initiatives

-Kakamay Movement’s work has contributed to:
+Kakamay Movement’s work has significantly contributed to:

-• Potential expanded employment opportunities through inclusive TVET and skills development pathways.
+- Potential expanded employment opportunities through inclusive TVET and skills development pathways.

-• Advancements in disaster resilience through Deaf-inclusive systems with UPRI – Project NOAH.
+- Advancements in disaster resilience through Deaf-inclusive systems with UPRI – Project NOAH.

-• Emerging national dialogue on PQF-aligned inclusive education pathways, integrating TESDA–TSU collaboration for lifelong learning access.
+- An emerging national dialogue on PQF-aligned inclusive education pathways, integrating TESDA–TSU collaboration for lifelong learning access.

 Impact and Future